Fish oil or fatty acid supplements: Do we need them?

 So how can we correct this fatty acid ratio?

-We can reduce the saturated fat in our diet by cutting back on or eliminating butter, lard and other animal fats.
-We also need to eat at least two helpings of oily fish per week (omega-3), include a variety of nuts and vegetables (omega-6) and use olive oil (omega-9) or rapeseed oil (omega-3 and 6) while cooking and in salads.
+We can reduce the saturated fat in our diet by cutting back on all animal products.
+It's also recommended that we eat at least two helpings of oily fish per week (omega-3), include a variety of nuts and vegetables (omega-6) and use olive oil (omega-9) or rapeseed oil (omega-3 and 6) while cooking and in salads.
 Even with these good dietary habits you may need to take a fatty acid supplement to balance your fatty acid ratio.

 Which Fatty Acids might we need during and after the Menopause?